Did You Know That Silk Fiber Can Be Used for More Than Making Silk Fabric?

 Mulberry silk fiber is from a variety of silkworm called Bombyx Mori and forms 90% of all commercial silk.
 This silk is processed in large scale.
 In Mulberry silk production the silkworms are killed before they turn into a moths, by boiling the cocoons in water, with life inside it.

-Eri silk fiber is from a variety of silkworm called Samia Ricini.
+Eri silk fiber is obtained from a variety of silkworm called Samia Ricini.
 The Eri silk fiber sold by Muezart is totally processed by hand, by village women who depend on this cottage industry for supplemental income.
 Eri silk fiber is much sought after by conscious, ‘slow fashion’ designers.

 The cocoons are processed for silk after the moth flys out, or after the caterpillar is removed.